Yakiyo/dsm/README.md

 ### Pre-built binaries
 Pre-built binaries for some platforms are available in [github releases](https://github.com/Yakiyo/dsm/releases) section.
 You can download the file, rename it and add it to your system PATH.

-### Scripts
-Installation scripts will be added soon.
-If you'd like to contribute, please see https://github.com/Yakiyo/dsm/issues/10

 After installation, setup your shell as mentioned in [setup](#setup).